Tracardi/tracardi-api/docs/flow/actions/show_consent_bar.md

 - **position**: This field can be adjusted to place the widget either at the top or the bottom of the application window.
 - **expand_height**: This field can be adjusted to specify the height of the expanded widget.
 - **enabled**: This field can be set to either true or false to enable or disable the widget respectively.
+- **always_display**: If set to true the consent bar will always be displayed regardless if the consents were already given.

 # JSON Configuration